Choosing your wedding photographer is hard.

 This one is super important!
 If your photographer is going to be at your wedding, it's worth checking that you get on well with them.
 It's also a great chance to ask them any questions you might have.

 So there you have it!
-It can be difficult to narrow down your selection from all the great London wedding photographers, but I really believe it's worth looking around and finding someone you're really happy with.
+It can be difficult to narrow down your selection from all the great Edinburgh wedding photographers, but I really believe it's worth looking around and finding someone you're really happy with.

 Don't go and book the first person you find, or the one offering the biggest discount at a wedding fair.
 If you invest the time to find a photographer who's a great fit, it will pay off big time when they help you with planning, keep you calm on the day, and make you well up when you unwrap your album.